astropy/specutils/docs/spectral_regions.rst

 ================

 A spectral region may be defined and may encompass one, or more, sub-regions.
-They are independent of a `~specutils.Spectrum1D` object.
-There, one may define a spectral region and it may be used on `~specutils.Spectrum1D` objects of different dispersion sampling.
+They are defined independently of a `~specutils.Spectrum1D` object in the sense that spectral regions like "near the Halpha line rest wavelength" have meaning independent of the details of a particular spectrum.

 Spectral regions can be defined either as a single region by passing two `~astropy.units.Quantity`'s or by passing a list of 2-tuples.
-By definition the `~specutils.SpectralRegion` will be ordered based on the lower bound of each 2-tuple.
+Note that the units of these quantites can be any valid spectral unit *or* ``u.pixel`` (which indicates to use indexing directly).

 .. code-block:: python